nammayatri/nammayatri/docs/Nix.md

 ### Transitive dependencies

-Keep in mind with Nix transitive dependency overrides need not be copied over to all repos.
+Keep in mind that, with Nix transitive dependency overrides need not be copied over to all repos.
 So a dependency like `euler-hs` need only be overriden in one repo (`shared-kernel.git` in this case), and all other repos will use the override indirectly.

 ## Building using Nix